freddyaboulton/gradio-webrtc/docs/advanced-configuration.md

 Pass any local path or url to an image (svg, png, jpeg) to the components `icon` parameter.
 This will display the icon as a circular button.
 When audio is sent or recevied (depending on the `mode` parameter) a pulse animation will emanate from the button.

 You can control the button color and pulse color with `icon_button_color` and `pulse_color` parameters.
 They can take any valid css color.

+!!! warning

+    The `icon` parameter is only supported in the `WebRTC` component.

 === "Code"
     ``` python